 Costs for Buyers

 Costs for Buyers: Closing costs for buyers includes the 10 percent Alien Landholders License fee, legal fees of about 2 percent, and additional these fees:

 Here are the current requirements for applying for a license to own property on the island.

 Once the house is purchased, taxes and other expenses are quite low on the island.
 Many houses, once purchased, are rented out by week or by month, as vacation homes, to help cover ongoing costs.

 Buying a lot and hiring a contractor to build a house is one option.
 In that case, buyers pay the applicable taxes and fees only on the land and not the house.
 There are many skilled and reliable contractors on the island.
-Construction costs range from about $150 US a square foot depending on the materials chosen, and construction can take 6 months to 1 year depending on the size of the home, conditions, and the weather.
-Don't forget that the cost for materials is higher than elsewhere because of shipping, duty and consumption tax.
+Construction costs range from about $200 USD a square foot depending on the materials chosen, and construction can take about one year depending on the size of the home, conditions, and the weather.
+Don’t forget that the cost for materials is higher than elsewhere because of shipping, duty and consumption tax.

 Status of Foreigners on Nevis